Darioc18/architecture-portfolio/README.md

 ## Design

-In designing this website, my intention was to keep the colors and layout minimalistic.
+In designing this website, my intention was to keep neutral colors and a clean layout.
 This approach allows the projects showcased in the portfolio to take center stage, each having its unique style and color palette.
 By adopting a simple design, the goal is to create a visual environment where the projects can truly stand out and captivate the viewer's attention.

 ### Wireframes